 The electronic breath-alcohol testing device gives a direct μ BrAC reading.
-Further details are given in the "Instructions for Use" information supplied with the devices.

-The Company limit is 9μ and we will notify all employees if a change in the levels at which testing is carried out are to be considered.
+The Company limit is 17μ and we will notify all employees if a change in the levels at which testing is carried out are to be considered.
 For example, the latter could be due to changes in legal requirements and industry best practice.

-Alcohol Testing Procedure
+5.2 Alcohol Testing Procedure